oracle/graal/truffle/docs/DSLWarnings.md

 * `truffle-static-method` warnings when the DSL recommends to use the `static` modifier.
 * `truffle-unused` warnings if a DSL attribute or annotation has no effect and is recommended to be removed.
 * `truffle-abstract-export` warnings if an abstract message of a Truffle library is not exported.
-* `truffle-assumption` if the assumptions feature is used with a specialization that may never have multiple instances.
+* `truffle-assumption` if the assumptions feature is used with a specialization that reaches a `@Fallback` specialization.
 * `truffle-guard` if a guard uses methods where a `@Idempotent` or `@NonIdempotent` method may be beneficial for the generated code.

 Specific warnings can also be suppressed globally using the `-Atruffle.dsl.SuppressWarnings=truffle-inlining,truffle-neverdefault` Java compiler processor option.